- Facts about droughts: The causes and impacts

 Our reliance on fossil fuels to power our homes, industry and cars is driving up global temperatures, causing the climate to change.
 Burning coal, gas and oil produces carbon dioxide and other greenhouse gases.
 These gases build up in the atmosphere, trapping heat like the glass roof of a greenhouse.
 This then creates hotter temperatures, which in turn cause water to evaporate quicker.
 As water evaporates, the surface temperature of the land increases and the earth parches.

 UN studies predict that climate change is likely to increase the risk of drought in 129 countries in the next few decades.
-Low and middle-income countries are most at risk because they don’t have the resources to withstand the devastating impact of droughts.
+Low and middle-income countries are most at risk because they don’t have enough resources to withstand the devastating impact of droughts.
 Despite being the least responsible for climate change, people in these countries are suffering its worst effects in the form of more intense and frequent droughts, floods and fires.

 Deforestation